 - 3. An official transcript sent directly from every college, technical school or university previously attended.
 Students applying for admission at GMC while still enrolled in high school or at another college or university must provide an official preliminary transcript showing work completed to date and then provide an official final transcript at the conclusion of the last term of enrollment. - 4.
-Active military members and veterans from Army, Navy, Marines or Coast Guard must submit an official Joint Services Transcript (JST) sent directly through https://jst.doded.mil.
-Active military members and veterans from the Air Force or Space Forces must submit an official Community College of the Air Force transcript which can be ordered through their Al portal. - 5.
+Active military members and veterans from the Army, Navy, Marines or Coast Guard must submit an official Joint Services Transcript (JST) sent directly through https://jst.doded.mil.
+Active military members and veterans from the Air Force or Space Forces must submit an official Community College of the Air Force transcript which can be ordered through their AI portal. - 5.
 Students must be eligible to return to their previous institution immediately (i.e. not on suspension, exclusion or dismissal).
 If students are seeking admission at GMC following suspension from their previous institution, they must provide adequate documentation to explain the grounds for suspension.
 Those students who have been suspended may petition for admission at GMC following a one-term break in enrollment.
 See Admission of Students on Suspension for additional information. - 6.
-Students' academic progress at the prior institution will be evaluated by the GMC Standards of Satisfactory Status and may result in an academic warning, academic probation, or academic suspension status at the time of admission as well as impact access to available financial aid.
+The GMC Standards of Satisfactory Status will evaluate student's academic progress at the prior institution and may result in an academic warning, academic probation, or academic suspension status at the time of admission and impact access to available financial aid.